Duk-young/Podo_Backend/README.md

 - Please join the Backend Bug Report channel and report bugs you found!
 - They will be fixed very soon.
 Also, feel free to suggest anything you need.

+## Auxiliary programs included in this repo

+- /vivino-scraper includes files used for scraping wine information from vivino.
+    - This does not require any deployment, you can simply run:
+    - 1. collectDetails.py to collect urls for wine detail pages
+    - 2. urlScrap.py to iterate through urls collected in step 1.

+- /recommendations-update includes files that updates csv files needed for wine recommendation APIs.
+    - This is already deployed via Heroku. csv files are updated every midnight.